 So, you have started your own eCommerce solution or website, and you are managing it.
 Suddenly, you find out that one of your buyers is complaining about how their user data has been leaked to someone else, and they are being threatened with it.
 This is an absolute nightmare for just about anyone, and even more so for managerial positions.

-In UI/UX design and development, passwords, social security numbers, and other personal details will enter the scenery eventually.
+In UI/UX trends, design and development, passwords, social security numbers, and other personal details will enter the scenery eventually.
 Only a single user’s data getting leaked might be enough to tarnish your entire business or service.
 This does not matter if the mobile app in question is a B2B app or a B2C app.

 Make sure that you have provided your eCommerce mobile app or eCommerce website with the necessary security checks and measures before deployment.
 Any risks of data leakage or risks of source code breaches must be avoided at all costs.